 We promoted midnight shows with radio spots on WGOE-AM and with handbills posted on utility poles and in shop windows.
 We relied on little or no newspaper advertising for midnight shows in the early days.
 We usually didn’t list them in our regular printed programs, which displayed the titles and some film notes for the movies we exhibited during regular hours.

-By showing “Animal Crackers,” we were probably breaking some sort of copyright laws.
+By showing “Animal Crackers,” we may have been breaking some sort of copyright laws.
 But the Fan District wasn’t Manhattan or Malibu, so no one who had any interest in the obscure battle over the rights to an old Marx Brothers feature film was likely to notice.

 A few years later the issues that had kept “Animal Crackers” out of release were resolved.
 So we booked a nice 35 mm print from the proper distributor.
 It didn’t perform at the box office nearly as well as it had before, when it was forbidden.